ferstaberinde/F3/README.md

 SETUP

-Unzip the archive to your mission root folder.
+Unzip the archive to your mission root folder and rename the folder ws-fnc-master to ws-fnc.
 You should now have a ws_fnc folder with various subfolders inside.

 ArmA 2:
 * [] call compile preProcessFile "ws_fnc\ws_fnc_init.sqf" from unit or module init field.